kuberhealthy/kuberhealthy/README.md

 - Nodes where new pods get stuck in `ContainerCreating` due to disk scheduler errors
 - Nodes where new pods get stuck in `Pending` due to Docker daemon errors
 - Nodes where Docker or Kubelet crashes or has restarted
-- A node that can not provision or terminate pods quickly enough due to high IO wait
+- A node that cannot provision or terminate pods quickly enough due to high IO wait
 - A pod in the `kube-system` namespace that is restarting too quickly
 - A [Kubernetes component](https://kubernetes.io/docs/concepts/overview/components/) that is in a non-ready state
 - Intermittent failures to access or create custom resources